Advanced Module 6 HTF Mapping Liquidity Analysis ICT Models Scaling Mastery

 Lesson Objective

 Master the 5-step HTF mapping process that institutional traders use to create their strategic trading canvas.
+Learn to read market structure across multiple timeframes, identify key institutional reference points, and build a directional bias that serves as the backbone of every trade.

 The 5-Step HTF Mapping Process